CodingTrain/thecodingtrain.com/content/pages/guides/content-structure-guide.md

    │  └─ ...
    └─ showcase
       ├─ contribution-slug-1.json
+      ├─ contribution-slug-1.png
       ├─ contribution-slug-2.json
       └─ ...

 ```

 - `video-slug/` contains all data related to a specific video.
-The slug is used to identify the video and reference it on track definitions, and they also become part of the path to their video player pages.
+The slug is used to identify the video and reference it on track definitions, and they also become part of the URL path to their video player pages.
 - `video-slug/index.json` contains the main metadata for the video: title, description, YouTube video ID, etc...
 - `video-slug/images/` contains images specific to the video and can be referenced in `video-slug/index.json` as code example thumbnails.
 - `video-slug/showcase/` contains all metadata for contributions that viewers send and are accepted into the site to be part of the Passenger Showcase of the video.
 - `video-slug/showcase/contribution-slug.json` contains the metadata for the contribution to be showcased: title, author information, links to code or live versions, etc...

-### Metadata
+### Video Metadata

 Each video's metadata file (`video-slug/index.json`) is a JSON file.
 Each file has the following structure: